idenfy/FlutterSDK/README.md

 *Note
 The manualIdentificationStatus status always returns INACTIVE status, unless your system implements manual identification callback, but does not create **a separate waiting screen** for indicating about the ongoing manual identity verification process.
-For better customization we suggest using the [immediate redirect feature ](#customizing-results-callbacks-v2-optional).
+For better customization we suggest using the immediate redirect feature.
 As a result, the user will not see an automatic identification status, provided by iDenfy service.
 The SDK will be closed while showing loading indicators.

 ### Face authentication flow
 Callback from the SDK can be retrieved from IdenfySdkFlutter.startFaceAuth future: